rweigel/stats/syllabus.md

 HWs: [1](hw.html#hw-1) | [2](hw.html#hw-2) | [3](hw.html#hw-3) | [4](hw.html#hw-4) | [5](hw.html#hw-5) | [6](hw.html#hw-6) | [7](hw.html#hw-7) | [8](hw.html#hw-8) | [9](hw.html#hw-9) | [10](hw.html#hw-10) | [11](hw.html#hw-11)

-# Motivation
+# Motivation and Learning Outcomes

+**Motivation**

 * Many entry-level jobs for BS, MS, and PhD typically involve exploratory data analysis and require a basic understanding of statistics.
 * Many of our graduate students are working on data-intensive research problems that require an understanding of modern statistical methods.
 * Many BS, MS, and PhD students have not had a traditional statistics course as an undergraduate.

+**Learning Outcomes**

+Students will
+1. be able to solve fundamental statistical problems analytically and numerically;
+1. have an intuitive understanding of the interpretation of uncertainty;
+1. be able to compute uncertainties using at least two methods;
+1. generate ideas for exploratory data analysis and validation of statistical calculations;
+1. learn to use at least one advanced statistical package.
+1. learn to present data and results at the level of quality seen in seminars and journal articles; and
+1. learn to write code in a way that it is easy for others to understand and modify;

 # Methods of Instruction

 * In-class time will be approximately 50% lecture/demonstration and 50% in-class discussion.
-* I usually have you do a reading and basic follow-up problems before I discuss a topic in class.
+* I usually have you do a reading and basic problem on a new topic before I discuss it in class.
 I find content that I present "sticks" if students have experiemented with the concepts before I discuss them.
 * You will be asked to participate in class discussions during class and on Discord.
 Talking and writing about statistics will help you understand statistics.
-* Homework assignments will be ~50% hand-written and ~50% programs.
+* Homework assignments will be approximately 50% hand-written and 50% programs.
 I will ask students to present their solutions during class and for other students to comment.
 * I give detailed solutions to homework problems.
-However, I will not be able to provide detailed feedback or identify many errors in your code.
+However, I will not always be able to provide detailed feedback or identify many errors in your code.
 I will discuss general types of issues that I observed on the homework problems during class.

-   As a result, I may ask you to meet with me to explain your reasoning.
+   I may ask you to meet with me to explain your reasoning on your homework.
 I will comment on your how you solved the problem and how you presented your results.
 Like ordinary writing, they can always be improved.
 I want you to leave this class knowing how a working scientist organizes analyses and presents results.

 # Programming